Skip to main content

 Leucanthemum x superbum Shasta Daisy ** may eat foliage after bloom finishes

 Limonium sp.
-Sea Statice ** may eat flowers & nibble foliage in heavy deer areas
+Sea Statice ** will eat flowers & nibble foliage in heavy deer areas

 Monarda spp.
 Bee Balm ** fragrant foliage